Atlas Shrugged: Part II: Plot

+The film ends with a quote from Ayn Rand:

+"Money is the barometer of a society's virtue.

+But when you see that in order to produce it, you need to obtain permission from those who produce nothing...

+You will know that your society is doomed.

 Production

 The producers intended to finance Part II using profits from Atlas Shrugged: Part I. When that film failed to generate a profit, a private debt sale in early 2012 raised $16 million of the $25 million the producers sought, enabling a budget larger than that of the first film.
 There is some confusion about the relative size of the budget for the first two movies.
 The part 2 production budget was around $10 million and the marketing budget around $10 million, between 2010 and 2012.
 During the first movie a total of less than $20 million were spent over the course of the preceding 18 years.
 Hence, more was spent directly on producing the 2nd film.
 The production company announced that Part 2 would be released to coincide with the U.S. general election season in fall 2012.

 Duncan Scott, who in 1986 was responsible for creating a new, re-edited version of the 1942 Italian film adaptation of Ayn Rand's novel We the Living with English subtitles, joined the production team.

 The name of the production company for the second film, Either Or Productions, LLC, is taken from the title Rand gave to the middle section of her novel.
 An April press release stated the name of the film as Atlas Shrugged, Part 2: Either Or.

 Principal photography began on April 2, 2012 with an all-new cast, including Samantha Mathis as the heroine Dagny Taggart, Jason Beghe as the industrialist Henry Rearden, and Esai Morales as the playboy Francisco d'Anconia.
 Producer John Aglialoro has implied that hiring the cast of Part I for the sequel exceeded the movie's budget, saying "it's hard to lock people down", and also noting that Taylor Schilling, the actress who played Dagny in Part I, is "a bona fide movie star now".
 According to a report before the film was released, the film was to be on a 31-day shooting schedule, four days more than that of the first movie, and to undergo two months of post-production.
+According to the credits, the movie was done with the permission but not participation with the Rand estate.